π¬πΌGuinea-Bissau Political Stability: 10.1/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

-Guinea-Bissau is located in West Africa, bordered by Senegal to the north, Guinea to the south and east, and the Atlantic Ocean to the west.
-The country covers an area of 36,125 square kilometers and features low coastal plains, swamps, and the Bijagos Archipelago.
-It has a warm climate with an average temperature of 26.3 Β°C and experiences a monsoon-like rainy season from June to October, followed by a dry season from December to April.
+Guinea-Bissau is located in West Africa, bordered by Senegal to the north and Guinea to the south and east, with the Atlantic Ocean to the west.
+The country covers an area of 36,125 square kilometers and features low coastal plains, swamps, and a monsoon-like climate with a rainy season from June to October.
+The highest point is Monte Torin at 262 meters.
+The Bijagos Archipelago lies off the mainland, adding to the country's diverse geography.

-Guinea-Bissau has a population of approximately 2,060,721 as of 2021, with a significant proportion under the age of 15.
-The country is ethnically diverse, with Portuguese as the official language, though many also speak Guinea-Bissau Creole and various African languages.
-The population practices a mix of religions, with around 46% identifying as Muslim, 30% following folk religions, and 19% as Christian.
+As of 2021, Guinea-Bissau has a population of approximately 2,060,721, with a significant youth demographic where 41.3% are under 15 years old.
+The population is ethnically diverse, with Portuguese as the official language, though Guinea-Bissau Creole is widely spoken.
+The country has a mix of religions, with around 46% Muslim, 30% practicing folk religions, and 19% Christian.

 Governance Indicators